-In order to best serve our communities, the primary goal of our county agencies is to create methods of cross-systems data sharing.
-On several occurrences we have formed multiagency disciplinary teams with system partners to coordinate case planning for youth associated with specific populations/programs.
-We have recognized limitations to our data sharing however, we continue to strategize and work around these limitations to pull relevant data to inform best practices.
+To better serve youth and families within our communities, county agencies have established methods of cross-systems data sharing.
+Multiagency disciplinary teams are formed with system partners to coordinate case planning for youth associated with specific populations/programs.
+Recognizing limitations to data sharing, relevant data is produced to inform best practices.
+The applications below indicate the data that is captured, and the method used to report the information.

 Probation's primary case management system is the Person Information Program (PIP).
 PIP is a dynamic web-based application available to Probation staff.
 The PIP application empowers the user with flexible search and case management features.
 Information regarding warrants, booking, arrest history, restitution/fee balances, addresses, and approved family visitors is available to Probation staff in real time.
-Multiple PIP reports have been developed to pull specific data for reporting purposes.
+Multiple PIP reports have been developed to produce specific data for reporting purposes.

-Within PIP, the Juvenile Arrest Referral System (JARS) contains information related to risk and needs assessments, detention risk assessments, juvenile referrals and supervision levels.
+Within PIP, the Juvenile Arrest Referral System (JARS) contains information related to risk and needs assessments, detention risk assessments, juvenile referrals, and supervision levels.